MicrosoftDocs/azure-devops-docs/docs/pipelines/test/review-continuous-test-results-after-build.md

 <!-- see also [rerun](./test-reliability.md) -->

 As these tests are related, they must be reported together with the overall outcome derived from the individual instances or tests.
-These test results are reported as a summarized test result in the **Test** page:
+These test results are reported as a summarized test result in the **Tests** tab:

 * **Rerun failed tests**: The ability to rerun failed tests is available in the latest version of the [Visual Studio Test](../tasks/test/vstest.md) task.
   During a rerun, multiple attempts can be made for a failed test, and each failure could have a different root cause due to the non-deterministic behavior of the test.
-  Test reporting provides a combined view for all the attempts of a rerun, along with the overall test outcome as a derived unit.
+  Test report provides a combined view for all the attempts of a rerun, along with the overall test outcome as a summarized unit.
   Additionally the [Test Management API(s)](https://docs.microsoft.com/rest/api/vsts/test/results?view=vsts-rest-5.0) now support the ability to publish and query summarized test results.